 Travel to the time of Long Island's Gilded Age with a visit to Oheka Castle, sitting on the highest point of Long Island in the town of Huntington.
 With expansive manicured lawns and gardens designed by Frederick Law Olmsted, responsible for the layout of Central Park, this French chateau-inspired building has been the setting for many weddings.

 This former estate of financier and philanthropist Otto Herman Kahn was built in 1919 and had its share of extravagant soirees in the roaring 20s.
 The name of the castle comes from the first letters of its former owner.
 Available on the grounds are tennis courts, an 18-hole golf course, a large greenhouse complex, and a French Formal Garden in the front of the house.

-After Kahn's death, the property had multiple owners, and the latest owner, Gary Melius, did a complete renovation and turned this second largest private residence in America into a luxury hotel.
+After Kahn's death, the property had multiple owners, and the latest owner, Gary Melius, did a complete renovation and turned this second-largest private residence in America into a luxury hotel.
 This Historic Hotels of America member boasts 32 guest rooms and suites on the upper floors of the estate.
-The property also has an events space, conference center, and hosts mansion tours.
+The property also has an events space, and conference center, and hosts mansion tours.

 Address: 135 W. Gate Drive, Huntington, New York

-Sands Point Preserve hosts a number of events, including mansion tours, yoga classes, and a Halloween Ball.
+Sands Point Preserve hosts a number of events for visitors, including mansion tours, yoga classes, and a Halloween Ball.
 Dogs can have fun splashing around in the cool waters of the Long Island Sound, and the grounds are ideal for picnics.